pergus/netbox-zabbix/README.md

   been removed from Zabbix, it no longer exists anyway.
   Also, it is ok for a host in Zabbix not have any templates.

-* Clean up the templates.

-* I think that a lot of the code can be reused/simplified.
-  I think we could have only one class for Zabbix Config and a class for each interface type (using linked_object).

-* Should NetBox be the source for proxies/proxy group and groups?
+* Should NetBox be the source for proxies, proxy group and groups?
   And Zabbix should only be the source for Templates?

 * The date when scheduling the background job should use